 The eucalyptus tree responds to the wounds by flooding the holes with a chemical called “kino,” or sap, to trap and kill the bugs.
-That is when a gardener begins to ask “Why is my eucalyptus leaking sap?”
-Unfortunately, the tree is not always successful in repelling the insects.
+That is when a gardener begins to ask, “Why is my eucalyptus leaking sap?”.
+Unfortunately, the tree is not always successful in repelling insects.

 Leaking of Eucalyptus Trees